-Rezoning from R-1 to B-2, Neighborhood Business Suburban District

-Any use permitted in the proposed district would be allowed at this location if the zoning is approved.
+- Subdivision approval to create one (1) legal lot of record from three (3) existing legal lots of record. - Rezoning from B-2, Neighborhood Business Suburban District - Any use permitted in the proposed district would be allowed at this location if the zoning is approved.
 The Planning Commission may consider other zoning districts than the proposed sought by the applicant for this property.